DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Correspondence letter.md

 ### Persuasive email
 - abstract - capture your audience's attention or interest
-	- annouce a new product or service
+	- announce a new product or service
 	- show understanding of a client's problem and solution
 	- cite an interesting or statistic
 - body - convince your audience